Person standing in front of the sky listening to music, wearing fidget rings

 It might not seem obvious that a fidget ring business would have any ties to Earth Day.
 However, our brand owes a lot to Mother Earth!

-CONQUERing has a huge crystal collection.
-We offer crystal elements to put in ring, necklace, and bracelet bases.
-We have blog posts dedicated to the properties, associations, and healing potential of each crystal we offer.
+An entire category of fidget jewelry we offer is based on crystal healing.
+We offer crystal elements to put in ring, necklace, bracelet, and earring bases.
+We have blog posts dedicated to the healing properties, chakra alignments, and zodiac associations of each crystal we offer.
 We even have a comprehensive guide to crystal healing.
 Our crystals are all natural, coming directly from the Earth.
 Our most popular crystals are:

 Besides our products, we do donate to a climate organizations through our CONQUERCares program.
 5% of our profits that we donate to various organizations goes to charity:water.
 Charity:water is a non-profit whose mission is to bring clean and safe water to people in developing countries.